 Meditation for Teenagers

 Meditation for slightly older kids has a different focus.
 Great for calming and quieting the mind, regular meditation can help you improve focus and resilience enhancing your ability to bounce back during tough stuff.
-Meditation is also really fun – you don’t need any equipment or special gear and you can do it where ever you are – so it’s a great skill to take with you through your life!
+Meditation is also really fun – you don’t need any equipment or special gear and you can do it wherever you are – so it’s a great skill to take with you through your life!

-This workshop has been especially created for teenagers aged 13 to 17 as a safe & relaxing space to come and experience the feeling of total calm that comes with meditation.
+This workshop has been especially created for teenagers aged 13 to 17 as a safe & relaxing space to come and experience the feeling of grounded calm that comes with meditation.
 We look at (and try out!) a number of different types of meditation activities so you can experience the benefits for yourself and find the style of meditation and techniques that best suits you.